digitalist-se/documentation/README.md

 # Documentation
 First starter for shared documentation to reference and readme template to use.
+Please refer to the Wiki-page!

 ## Template for new projects
-Download the file [README-template.md](README-template.md) to your project and add the needed goodies for your project!
+Download this file to your new project!